BioinformaticsIASBS/LCS-DSclassification/README.md

+#Implementation of our competitors will be available on December 11th.

 # Longest Common Substring in Longest Common Subsequence's Solution Service: A Novel Hyper-Heuristic

 Authors: Alireza Abdi, Masih Hajsaeedi, Mohsen Hooshmand